warpstreamlabs/bento/website/docs/components/processors/avro.md

 ### `to_json`

 Converts Avro documents into a JSON structure.
-This makes it easier to manipulate the contents of the document within Benthos.
+This makes it easier to manipulate the contents of the document within Bento.
 The encoding field specifies how the source documents are encoded.

 ### `from_json`